CPHS/OPHS Glossary of Terms

 Pregnancy:

-The period of time from implantation of a fertilized egg within the
+The period of time from implantation of a fertilized egg within the uterus

-for research purposes, investigators would presume that a living
+investigators would presume that a living fetus was present until there

-fetus was present until there is clear evidence to the contrary.
+is clear evidence to the contrary.

 Pregnant Woman: